TheGraphAcademy/Graph-Academy-Hub/technical-documentation/Testnet/Baremetal/Wavefive Guide/1_ArchitectureConsiderations.md

 Disk layer redundancy can be very expensive for the database and Ethereum node, because both require very fast storage in large quantities.
 Indexers will often sacrifice disk redundancy for total storage capacity and IOPS/throughput simply because of the huge performance and capacity requirements of an Ethereum Archive node with tracing.
 My recommendation would be to find a happy medium between ultimate disk redundancy and a battle-tested backup schedule that covers both the vm,container and applications layers - how you choose to add redundancy and disaster recovery features **will** have a significant impact on your business bottom line and the speed at which you can recover from a disaster.

 Example minimum viable disk redundancy strategy
-* Database, graph nodes, indexer agent, indexer service - 4x 2TB Gen3 nvme in a ZFS pool, RAID-Z2 (can withstand one disk failure out of the four in the pool, you could use Raid-Z1 but you are significantly increasing the risk that you have a failure during resilvering if you choose that configuration - it is not recommend for production use)
+* Database, graph nodes, indexer agent, indexer service - 4x 2TB Gen3 nvme in a ZFS pool, RAID-Z2 (can withstand one disk failure out of the four in the pool, you could use Raid-Z but you are significantly increasing the risk that you have a failure during resilvering if you choose that configuration - it is not recommend for production use)
 * Ethereum node - 8x 2TB Gen3 nvme in a ZFS pool, RAID0 (no disk-level redundancy, maximum performance - ideally this should be RAID-Z2 minimum (can withstand two disk failures out of the eight, if budget can stretch to it, but some choose to run the node without redundancy simply due to the sheer on-disk size of the database, and instead have a backup node in case of failure)

 Note: Above is **minimum viable strategy.** The ideal local disk redundancy strategy would be full mirrors on Gen4 nvme, so a full disk set failure can be tolerated.
 However this is prohibitively expensive for the high performance storage needed for a lot of the Graph infrastructure.
 There are many other potential configurations, this is just one example.